NEONScience/NEON-Data-Skills/README.md

 that are available for use on
 [the NEON Data Skills section of the NEON website](https://www.neonscience.org/resources/learning-hub/tutorials).

+__Version 2.0__ Note that as of 11/20/2020 NEON has updated this repo to version __2.0__ with several changes.
+This transition coencides with the upgrade to the [www.neonscience.org](http://www.neonscience.org "National Ecological Observatory Network") website.
+Most notably, the default repository has been changed from 'master' to 'main', and the 'master' repository is now deprecated and will not be maintained.

 <!-- ****** Usage ****** -->
 Usage
 -----